Menu

 In order to sell on Amazon, you have to understand and adhere to Amazon’s policies.
 That holds true for any area of the platform, but there are specific policies associated with Amazon FBA.
 Seller Central can be an intimidating place, with policies on many different pages.
 Here is a comprehensive rundown of policies related to selling on Amazon FBA.
 Keep in mind that Amazon’s Seller Code of Conduct is a separate section of Seller Central.
 Make sure you’re familiar with all of Amazon’s program policies, even the ones not listed in this section.

-There are different types of barcodes that identify products on Amazon.
-Manufacturer barcodes are used by Amazon to track inventory all throughout the fulfillment cycle unless you change your barcode setting.
+Barcodes are used to identify FBA products.
+Manufacturer barcodes are used by Amazon to track inventory throughout the fulfillment cycle unless you change your barcode setting.
 When multiple sellers have inventory with the same manufacturer barcode, FBA workers will pick the inventory that is closest in proximity to the customer.
 This is commingling.

 Amazon barcodes should be applied to any products that are not intended for tracking with manufacturer barcodes.
 You can use Amazon barcodes on any item, but you’re required to use them for consumables, items with an expiration date, some beauty items, and products that have the manufacturer's barcode obscured.